 Automated Demand Response for Small Commercial Buildings

-CLTC is evaluating automated demand response (ADR) solutions for use with lighting in small commercial applications (less than 10,000 square feet).
-CLTC is identifying solutions for both retrofit and new construction applications and space types.
-This project focuses on historically underserved commercial markets such as banks, fuel filling stations, and parking garages.
-Work includes an examination of technologies capable of delivering ADR for lighting systems serving these spaces and estimation of potential savings.
+CLTC evaluated automated demand response (ADR) solutions for use with lighting in small commercial applications (less than 10,000 square feet).
+CLTC identified solutions for both retrofit and new construction applications and space types.
+Work included an examination of technologies capable of delivering ADR for lighting systems serving these spaces and estimation of potential savings.
 CLTC is currently evaluating dimming and other control strategies and system features enabled by ADR control systems.
-Following a thorough examination of the technologies and markets, CLTC plans to demonstrate appropriate ADR solutions at up to two host sites within SCE territory.
-Demonstration will serve to document costs and savings; and estimate statewide savings potential based on demonstration outcomes.
+Following a thorough examination of the technologies and markets, CLTC demonstrated appropriate ADR solutions at a host site within SCE territory.
+The demonstration served to document costs and savings; and estimate statewide savings potential based on demonstration outcomes.

 Advanced Daylight Harvesting Solutions

-Electrochromic glass, automated louvers, shades and other fenestration technologies will be evaluated over the course of this project.
-Efforts are focused on deployment of appropriate technologies, communication and control hardware, control algorithms, and response scenarios for multiple commercial spaces and applications.
-Activities are conducted in collaboration with manufacturing partners so that emerging systems can more quickly and effectively transition to the commercial market.
+Electrochromic glass, automated louvers, shades and other fenestration technologies were evaluated over the course of this project.
+Efforts were focused on deployment of appropriate technologies, communication and control hardware, control algorithms, and response scenarios for multiple commercial spaces and applications in a laboratory setting.
+Activities were conducted in collaboration with manufacturing partners so that emerging systems can more quickly and effectively transition to the commercial market.

-CLTC is currently working on development and testing of smart and ultra-smart luminaires, electrochromic windows and advanced shading systems with very promising results.
-The project focuses on laboratory evaluations of these or similar devices to determine if the system’s approach is viable and ready for commercial adoption.
-The goal is to determine if the technology can deliver improved comfort, energy efficiency and peak demand reduction as compared to traditional daylighting harvesting systems.
+CLTC developed and tested smart and ultra-smart luminaires, electrochromic windows and advanced shading systems with very promising results.
+The project focused on laboratory evaluations of these or similar devices to determine if the system’s approach is viable and ready for commercial adoption.
+The goal was to determine if the technology can deliver improved comfort, energy efficiency and peak demand reduction as compared to traditional daylighting harvesting systems.